Easy diabetic dinner recipes

 WW science and diabetes

-Here at WW, our team of recipe developers have created a series of delicious diabetes-friendly recipes for people with diabetes to help manage their condition and support a healthy lifestyle.
-Each recipe follows nutritional criteria set by Diabetes NSW proving that healthy eating can be healthy and delicious!
+Here at WW, our team of dietitians and recipe developers have created a series of delicious diabetes-friendly recipes for people with diabetes to help manage their condition and support a healthy lifestyle.

 Include foods from different food groups